 Some people in this country think burning books is a legitimate form of political protest.
-Should not teachers be actively disrespectful of such action and assert it as barbaric? – which in my view, it is.
+Should not teachers be actively dismissive of such action and assert it as barbaric? – which in my view, it is.

 A couple of years ago the General Pharmaceutical Council in the UK – the body charged with regulating the professional standards of pharmacists – allowed pharmacists with strong religious principles to refuse to sell or prescribe products (such as the ‘morning-after’ pill and contraceptives) if they felt that doing so would ‘contradict their beliefs’.

 Should pharmacists be allowed to put their religious or moral principles before the needs of their clients?

 If teaching allowed that, where would we be?
 If some of your colleagues held the strong religious belief that, for example ‘homosexuality is a sin’ or that ‘the earth was created in seven days’, might you not think twice about whether you could exercise ‘tolerance’ or ‘mutual respect’ at a peer-professional level, let alone a personal one?